Handmade Herbal Soap - Sea Moss + Soursop + Lavender 6 oz

 Traditional soapmakers who rely on sodium hydroxide to create their products have learned how to handle sodium hydroxide with the utmost care and respect—not only to keep themselves safe, but to make sure their finished soaps remain as pure and high quality as possible.

-- DWDouglas W.Verified BuyerI recommend this productRated 5 out of 5 stars1 week agoLove it !!!
+- DWDouglas W.Verified BuyerI recommend this productRated 5 out of 5 stars3 months agoLove it !!!

 Best soap for my skin and complexion!!!!